 The ACL is one of the major ligaments in the knee joint, crucial for maintaining stability during movement.
 To comprehend the implications of an ACL tear, it’s essential to grasp the knee’s anatomy.
 The thigh bone (femur) meets the shinbone (tibia), with the patella (kneecap) and associated ligaments facilitating movement and stability.

 An ACL tear can occur due to various factors, including sudden changes in direction, direct impact, or repetitive stress.
-Military personnel, engaged in physically demanding activities, are particularly susceptible to such injuries, whether during training exercises or combat situations.
+Military personnel, engaged in physically demanding activities, are particularly susceptible to such knee injuries, whether during training exercises or combat situations.

 Understanding the Impact on Veterans

-Establishing Service Connection
+Establishing Service Connection for ACL Tears

 Diagnostic Challenges and Complications